needle-tools/weaving/Readme.md

 ## Technical Details

 ### ToDos
+- [ ] Make something like prefix+postfix work (where we just add some code to the method)
 - [x] Make patching on base types work - for some reason they are not picked up or discarded
   - Issue was that the base type was defined in another assembly
   - [ ] add warning if patches are not applied to any method